mapr-demos/drill-spot-price-history/README.md

 select * from history limit 1;
 select * from instances limit 1;
 select * from requests limit 1;
-select * from ondemand limit 1;
 ```

-Line 1 selects the dfs.spot workspace, which tells Drill that it should look for any tables relative to the workspace path.
+The first query, `use dfs.spot;` selects the dfs.spot workspace, which tells Drill that it should look for any tables relative to the workspace path.

-Line 2 shows the files in that workspace, which should look like this:
+The next query shows the files in that workspace, which should look like this:

 ```
 0: jdbc:drill:zk=localhost:2181> show files;